-General Program Attendance In and Outside (Outreach) the Library - This is the count of attendance of programs for which the primary audience is people of all ages, whether held at the library or at another location.
-General Summer Reading Program Attendance is included in this count.
-General Summer Reading Program attendance is included in this count.
+General Program Attendance In and Outside (Outreach) the Library - This is the count of attendance of programs for which the primary audience includes multiple age groups, whether held at the library or at another location.
 Programs which are planned, promoted and advertised may be counted even if no one attends.